luketych/bash-find_files_without/README.md

 The script uses a pipeline-based approach:

 1. Uses `fd` to efficiently find files based on basic criteria (depth, type, size)
-2. Applies positive filters using `egrep` to match extensions, directories, and substrings
+2. Applies positive filters using `grep -E` to match extensions, directories, and substrings
 3. Formats output using `eza` for a modern, colorized display

 ## Contributing